openearth/glofrim/doc/models.rst

 .. note::

     Due to the evolving nature of model code and thus also of PCR-GLOBWB, recently added functionality of PCR-GLOBWB may not be available in the here downloadable version.
+The overall functionalities of the supported PCR-BMI model are nevertheless equal to those of PCR-GLOBWB 2.0 [Sutanudjaja2018]_.
     If you encounter any issues, please contact the developers!

 .. note::